jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 ax.margins(y=0.1)
 ```

+### Exercise 2:

-**Exercise:** Can you predict what a convolution with the kernel `[-1, 0, 1]` does?
+Can you predict what a convolution with the kernel `[-1, 0, 1]` does?
 Try thinking about it before running the cells below.

 ```{code-cell} ipython3
 ---